 Foods like chips, popcorn, and hard crackers can become wedged in the surgical site, leading to discomfort and increased swelling.
 This can also dislodge blood clots in cases of extractions, resulting in dry sockets.

 While you won’t be on a liquid diet, there are certain solid foods you will want to avoid for a few days.
 Hard foods like candy, nuts, corn on the cob, and raw fruits and vegetables can be too difficult to eat immediately after oral surgery.

 Hot and Spicy Foods

 Foods that are excessively hot or spicy can quickly irritate the gums, cheeks, tongue, and other soft oral tissues.
 Additionally, foods that are hot in temperature can break down necessary blood clots prematurely and impede your healing.

 There are a few other recommendations that can help make your oral surgery in Denver a breeze.
 For example, apply a cold compress to the external jaw in 20-minute increments for the first 24 hours.
 This will help soothe the area and reduce inflammation.
 You can also take over-the-counter anti-inflammatories to minimize swelling and discomfort.
 It is also a good idea to rest as much as possible for the first day or two, and avoid any strenuous activity for about 48 hours, as exercise and heavy lifting can result in increased bleeding, swelling, and discomfort.

 Contact Us for More Information

-To learn more about what to eat (and not eat) after your oral surgery in Lone Tree, reach out to one of our team members.
-As always, our Lone Tree dentists are standing by to help residents of Parker, Highlands Ranch, and Centennial as well.
+To learn more about what to eat (and not eat) after your oral surgery in Denver, reach out to one of our team members.
+As always, our dentists are standing by to help residents of Parker, Highlands Ranch, and Centennial as well.
 You can contact us online or call us at 303-534-2626.